naratuximab emtansine (Debio 1562)

 Patients with DLBCL & other B-cell malignancies

 Debiopharm is currently investigating naratuximab emtansine in a phase II, open-label study.
 The objective of the trial evaluating 100 patients is to establish the safety and efficacy profile of this CD37 ADC in combination with CD20 targeting rituximab in patients with R/R DLBCL and other forms of NHL.
-Results will be presented at European Hematology Association Conference (EHA) in June 2021.
+Results presented at European Hematology Association Conference (EHA) in June 2021 revealed meaningful efficacy and high complete response rates, especially in heavily pre-treated patients with ≥2 prior lines of treatment, in combination with rituximab along with a predictable and manageable safety profile.